Persistent Haldane Phase in Carbon Tetris Chains: Conclusion

 The Y-chain constitutes a simplified model of coupled Y molecules that each have a total spin of $\tot{S}=\big|N_A-N_B\big|/2=1$ by Lieb's theorem and that hence resemble triangulene.
 In this paper, we have extended the previous studies of the Y-chain and computed the full phase diagram.
 We find that the Haldane phase fills out the whole $t'-U$ plane including the homogeneous limit $t'=t$.
 This offers an alternative route to realize this phase, e.g., using designer lattices~\cite{Huda2020}.
 Such a route is in fact advantageous in the sense that the noninteracting protective gap is on the scale of the main hopping $t\sim2-3\,\text{eV}$ (see Fig.~\ref{fig:gapBandstructure}) and not on the scale of the intermolecular hopping $t'$ or the exchange interaction $t'^2/U$, which are both small in realistic scenarios.
 Correspondingly, the magnetic edge states are strongly localized (see Figs.~\ref{fig:YchainSzSmol} and \ref{fig:PPV_SzGeometry}).

-The Y-molecules can be coupled in ways that are more complex than a simple chain.
+The Y-molecules can be coupled in various alternative ways.
 Two important restrictions are that the sublattice label must shift from one molecule to the next so that a global balance $N^{\text{tot}}_A=N^{\text{tot}}_B$ is maintained (otherwise a global ferromagnetic state would be induced~\cite{Essalah2021}) and that the majority sublattices of each molecule have to be coupled in order to prevent a flat band.

-This leads to the concept of \textit{tetris chains} (see Fig.~\ref{fig:TetrisSketch}): The Y$^{\prime}$-chain exhibits a more complex phase diagram, and the Haldane phase disappears for large $U$.
-For near-homogeneous couplings, one obtaines a chain of PPV polymers, and despite the multitude of studies devoted to this system, it has to the best of our knowledge not been realized that it features a Haldane phase which remains stable even in the presence of long-ranged PPP interactions.
+This leads to the concept of \textit{tetris chains} (see Fig.~\ref{fig:TetrisSketch}): The Y$^{\prime}$-chain exhibits a more complex phase diagram, and the Haldane phase exists only in certain regions.
+For near-homogeneous couplings, one obtains a chain of PPV polymers, and despite the multitude of studies devoted to this system, it has to the best of our knowledge not been realized that it features a Haldane phase which remains stable even in the presence of long-ranged PPP interactions.

 Another tetris chain is the Y$^{\prime\prime}$ one, which is related to the site-edged Hubbard ladder and which thus provides an alternate route of transforming the Hubbard ladder to a spin model via the mechanism 3 without having to resort to the strong-coupling limit~\cite{Anfuso2007,Moudgalya2015}.